 Orijen is commonly rated as one of the best dog foods available on today’s market, and Miniature Schnauzer owners are more than aware of this fact.
 Since the brand prides itself on being a company which creates “biologically appropriate” nibbles for dogs worldwide, it serves the needs of your pup from an organic perspective – offering much of what your little one might want in the wild.

 - First 3 ingredients are chicken (including chicken meal)

 - Doesn’t agree with some dogs

-When it comes to the simplest details of this treat, even the kibble size, texture and shape are designed to work together – ensuring a better grasp and an easier chewing process.
+When it comes to the simplest details of this Royal Canin food for Miniature Schnauzers, even the smaller kibble size, texture and shape are designed to work together – ensuring a better grasp and an easier chewing process for your small breed.

 - Does wonders for your dog’s skin

 Wellness Core Natural Grain Free Dry Dog Food Small Breed

 If your Schnauzer struggles with food sensitivities or allergies, then you might want to stay away from grain-packed foods.
 Lucky for you, Wellness CORE formula is gluten and grain free, with its three main ingredients being lean meats such as turkey, chicken and deboned turkey.

 The Wellness CORE dog food features probiotics, botanicals and antioxidants.
 Additionally, this gluten-free food contains 36% crude protein, making the nibble a raw goodie to treat your Schnauzer with.